 "He's on his way to the hospital."
 Steve told him.
 "We looked everywhere for you, where were you?"

 Tony shook his head.
 "We found everyone from my workshop, it's a damn mess, but I searched everywhere for you in there when I saw the bad guys knocked out, good job on that by the way, that was you wasn't it?"

 "Makes a good weapon."
-Harry told her as she eased the blade from a hand that he couldn't control.
+Harry told her as she eased the blade from a hand that he couldn't completely control.

 "This was in my bedroom."